rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao-voting.md

 ## Creating a Proposal

 In order to be eligible to propose, a node must meet a few requirements:
+- Included in snapshotting (either by [initializing voting](../houston/pdao-voting#initializing-voting) or by registering post Houston)
 - Has non-zero voting power.
 - Has an RPL stake (minus any already locked RPL) greater than the proposal bond
 - Has allowed RPL locking